-- 1. Open the Monitor window. - Click on the Write button in the upper left corner to activate recording.
-While the Write button is "lit" (activated), every volume, pan, mute or solo movement you make will be recorded. - Start playback. - 4.
+- Open the Monitor window. - 2.
+Click on the Write button in the upper left corner to activate recording.

+While the Write button is engaged, every volume, pan, mute or solo movement you make will be recorded.

+- 3. Start playback. - 4.
 Move the faders and pan controls, mute and solo as you would during a manual mixdown.
-As you can repeat this recording several times, it is probably easiest to mix one or a couple of channels at a time, and stop and deactivate the Write function in between.
+As you can repeat this recording several times, it is probably easiest to mix one or a couple of channels at a time, then deactivating the Write function in between passes.
 That way, you can also Undo your last run if you're not satisfied, using the Undo command on the Edit menu. - 5.
-Stop playback. - 6.
-If you check the Arrange window, you will note that a special Mixer Track called Audiomix has been created.
+Stop playback. - If you check the Arrange window, you will note that a special Mixer Track called Audiomix has been created.
 This Track contains one long Part named Audiomix, in which all your Monitor mixer actions are stored.
 Don't worry about the length of this Part; it will automatically be lengthened if you record past its end.
 Please note that there is only one Audiomix Part/Track, created the first time you use the Write function in your Arrangement.
-No new Parts are created the next time you use the Write function; information is added to the existing Part instead.
+The next time you use the Write function, information is added to the existing Part as needed.

-- 7. Deactivate the Write function by clicking on the button. - 8.
-Exiting the Monitor window will automatically deactivate the Write function.
+7. Deactivate the Write function by clicking on the button.

+NOTE: Exiting the Monitor window will automatically deactivate the Write function.